Japanese houses are indicative of an extraordinary collective mindset:

-What I find most curious is the embrace and in many ways, championing of brave architecture after world war 2, given the cultural reverence of tradition that extended to how buildings, including homes and public spaces were designed and used prior to that harrowing conflict.
+What I find most curious is the embrace and in many ways, championing of brave architecture after the second world war, given the cultural reverence of tradition that extended to how buildings, including homes and public spaces, were designed and used prior to that conflict.

-Japanese cities, including Tokyo were in some parts entirely levelled, yet the architectural landscape that arose from those ashes expressed a freedom to innovate with how inhabitants interact with spaces and with each other in those spaces, seemingly far removed from the yolk of history.
+Japanese cities were in some parts entirely leveled, yet the architectural landscape that arose from those ashes expressed a freedom to innovate with how inhabitants interact with spaces and with each other in those spaces, seemingly far removed from the yolk of history.

-As much as the physical constraints of urban settings, like small plots and a lack of light in dense cities can influence the design of modern Japanese single family homes, there is a daring on the part of young home owners who commission private architects to design very specific concepts, quite apart from the plethora of construction company prefab structures on offer.
+As much as the physical constraints of urban settings, like small plots and a lack of light in dense cities can influence the design of modern Japanese single-family homes, there is a daring on the part of homeowners who commission private architects to design very specific concepts, quite apart from the plethora of construction company prefab structures on offer.

 “…younger architects express themselves solely through these little houses… They’ll often spend two or three years on a tiny house, making it perfect.
 It’s a lengthy process in which they’ll make maybe 50 or 100 paper models…” – Cathelijne Nuijsink – MARK Magazine, 40, 63.